riftsandroses/VibeSec-by-Anuwa-Labs/README.md

-# vibesec README
+# vibesec-by-anuwa-labs README

-This is the README for your extension "vibesec".
+This is the README for your extension "vibesec-by-anuwa-labs".
 After writing up a brief description, we recommend including the following sections.

 ## Features